rsvim/rfc/2-EventLoop.md

 ## Non-Interruptible Tasks

-For write file operations, or other resources related tasks (IPC/RPC, child-processes management), it is dangerous if editor forcibly interrupts them, which can damages users data and services.
+For write file tasks, or other resources related tasks (IPC/RPC, child-processes management), it is dangerous if editor forcibly interrupts them, which can damages users data and services.

 For such case, we have to wait for them complete to keep safe.